Im Do-hwa

-Im Do-hwa (born June 19, 1996), née Kim Chan-mi and previously known mononymously as Chanmi, is a South Korean singer, dancer, and actress.
+Im Do-hwa (born June 19, 1996), born Kim Chan-mi and previously known mononymously as Chanmi, is a South Korean singer, dancer, and actress.
 She is a former member of the South Korean girl group AOA.

 Biography

 Im was born on June 19, 1996, in Gumi, South Korea.
 She was enrolled into dancing school at a young age, and performed on the streets of Gumi.
 She and her two sisters, Kyung-mi and Hye-mi, were raised by their mother after their parents divorced when Im was in elementary school.
 Her mother ran a hair salon so she decided to become an idol to help her mother's financial situation.
 She was recruited by FNC Entertainment and became an FNC trainee during middle school.